 - Draw up a weekly meal plan so you don’t get that “my mind has gone blank and the fridge is empty” feeling and end up getting a take-away

 - Plan to have one or two vegetarian days a week

 - Don’t throw food away – use leftovers for lunch the next day, turn tired carrots into soup etc.

 - Make saving money on food easier by shopping in the right place: don’t set foot in Waitrose or M&S, check if you have a Lidl or an Aldi nearby and investigate local markets.

 Postpone buying things

 - Don’t impulse buy.
 Think about it for a week and check if it fits in your budget.

 - Don’t go window shopping or buy magazines full of things you can’t afford.

 - Keep your car for another year or two.
 Or three or four…

 - Could you repair what you have instead of replacing it?
-Lots of videos on the internet to inspire you.
+There are lots of videos on the Internet to inspire you.

 Buy it for less … or get it for free!